Getting Started with PostGIS

 - In pgAdmin, select Tools > Query Tool.
 The Query Tool dialog is built such that the SQL code is entered in the top and the query's output appears in the bottom.

 - Enter the following command, changing the path to reflect the census2010.csv file location on your machine.
 Note, there are no spaces in the ' " ' string.

-The COPY command attempts to insert values from the first column of the input file into the first column of the table, values from the second column of the input file into the second column of the table, etc. The HEADER option simply tells Postgres to skip the first line, not to read the column headers, and intelligently match the columns of the input file to the columns of the table.
-If your table happens to have more columns than the input file and/or the columns are in a different order you can deal with this by supplying to the COPY command a list of column names that matches the input file after the table name.
+The COPY command attempts to insert values from the first column of the input file into the first column of the table, values from the second column of the input file into the second column of the table, etc. The HEADER option simply tells Postgres to skip the first line; it does not tell it to read the column headers and intelligently match the columns of the input file to the columns of the table.
+If your table happens to have more columns than the input file, and/or the columns are in a different order, you can deal with this by supplying to the COPY command a list of column names that matches the input file after the table name.
 For example:

 COPY usa.census2010 (state, total, male....)
 FROM ....

-- Execute the command by clicking the Execute button (lighting bolt icon) just above the SQL code box.
+- Execute the command by clicking the Execute button ("Play" icon) just above the SQL code box.
 You should receive a message that the query returned successfully with 52 rows affected.